Moderna Has No Plans to Share Its COVID-19 Vaccine Recipe

 The COVID-19 vaccine is Moderna's only commercial product.
 The company announced plans last week to open a vaccine plant somewhere in Africa.
 Afeyan said he hopes a decision will be made soon on an exact location.
 Still, it could take years to get the plant up and running.

 Afeyan spoke on the last full day of a visit to Italy in which he met Pope Francis, who has appealed for universal vaccine access.
-He also appeared in Venice to promote a humanitarian prize initiative.
+He also appeared in Venice to promote a humanitarian prize.

+Co-founded by Afeyan, the Aurora Humanitarian Initiative aims to “empower modern-day saviors to offer life and hope” to those urgently needing basic humanitarian aid.
+Through the prize, the organization has awarded $5 million in grants to more than 30 humanitarian projects to help people recover from war, famine, genocide, human rights violations and other challenges.

 © Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.